10 Money-Saving Gift Ideas

 I started with Plan To Eat and loved how easy it was to plan things with the calendar view.

 This magnetic menu sticks to your fridge and lets the whole family see what’s planned.

 We had shopping list pads on the counter and on the fridge, and I had a digital list on my phone.
 Having it all together in one place makes things much easier.

 7 – Coupon Books/School Spirit Cards

-Not only do they save him money on places he already frequents, but as someone who likes to try new things, he’s able to discover all sorts of new places to explore, and at a discount!
+Not only do they save him money on places he already frequents, but he’s able to discover all sorts of new places to explore.
+And at a discount!

 For example, the Chick-fil-A deal on last year’s spirit card was for a free sandwich with the purchase of a combo meal.

 8 – Gift Cards